Key Lessons from 5 Cyber Attacks Every Business Should Know

 In 2022, more than S$13 million was lost in phishing scams involving OCBC Bank.
 The bank investigated and confirmed that the victims have disclosed their online banking details and OTP on phishing websites, enabling the scammers to take over their bank accounts to make fraudulent transactions.

-This incident emphasizes the critical importance for businesses and individuals to stay informed about evolving cyber threats and adopt stringent measures to protect against phishing scams.
-Implementing robust cybersecurity protocols and ensuring regular cyber awareness training will enhance fraud detection capabilities not only for the organization but also for individuals’ defenses against cyber threats.
+This incident emphasises the critical importance for businesses and individuals to stay informed about evolving cyber threats and adopt stringent measures to protect against phishing scams.
+Implementing robust cybersecurity protocols and ensuring regular cyber awareness training will enhance fraud detection capabilities not only for the organization but also for individuals’ defense against cyber threats.

 5. Marina Bay Sands Data Leak (2023): Staying Compliant